openssl/openssl/doc/designs/quic-design/quic-tls.md

 that one if so.

-The TLS record layer code is further modified to provide the following capabilities which are needed in order support QUIC.
+The TLS record layer code is further modified to provide the following capabilities which are needed in order to support QUIC.

 The custom record layer will need a record layer specific argument (`rlarg` above).
 This is passed as part of a modified `new_record_layer` call.